 IPv4 - Example

-This section tells how actual communication happens on the Network using Internet Protocol version 4.
+This chapter describes how actual communication happens on the Network using Internet Protocol version 4.

 All the hosts in IPv4 environment are assigned unique logical IP addresses.
 When a host wants to send some data to another host on the network, it needs the physical (MAC) address of the destination host.
-To get the MAC address, the host broadcasts ARP message and asks to give the MAC address whoever is the owner of destination IP address.
-All the host on that segment receives ARP packet but only the host which has its IP matching with the one in ARP message, replies with its MAC address.
-Once the sender receives the MAC address of receiving station, data is sent on the physical media.
+To get the MAC address, the host an broadcasts ARP message and asks to give the MAC address whoever is the owner of destination IP address.
+All the hosts on that segment receive the ARP packet, but only the host having its IP matching with the one in the ARP message, replies with its MAC address.
+Once the sender receives the MAC address of the receiving station, data is sent on the physical media.

-In case, the IP does not belong to the local subnet.
-The data is sent to the destination by means of Gateway of the subnet.
-To understand the packet flow we must first understand following components:
+In case the IP does not belong to the local subnet, the data is sent to the destination by means of Gateway of the subnet.
+To understand the packet flow, we must first understand the following components: